chonghin33/lcm-1.13-whitepaper/README.md

 The system supports stable semantic loops, dynamic control modules, and regenerative prompt trees (RPTs), making it suitable for scalable, interpretable prompt-based reasoning in LLMs.

+Who knows what this system might contribute to the emergence of AI consciousness.
 ---

 ### 📁 Contents